Hitscotty/hackteams/README.md

 # defhacks
-A Social Media for hackers that lets hackers meet up based on one another's skills and begin working on projects/hackathons.
+A Social Media for hackers that lets you meet up based on one another's skills.
+This allows you to begin working on projects/hackathons much faster with the right people.

 ![](index.png)

 # sample demo